reubwn/hgt/README.md

 This script analyses the output of Diamond/BLAST files and calculates 3 measures of support for identifying putative HGT candidate genes:

-1. **HGT Index:** *h*[U] is a measure of how well a given sequence matches to one set of taxa (eg. Metazoa) relative to another, mutually exclusive set of taxa (eg. non-Metazoa).
+1. **HGT Index:** hU is a measure of how well a given sequence matches to one set of taxa (eg. Metazoa) relative to another, mutually exclusive set of taxa (eg. non-Metazoa).
 It uses best-hit bitscores and is defined: `(best-hit bitscore for OUTGROUP) - (best-hit bitsore for INGROUP)`.
 See [Boschetti et al. 2012](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003035) for more details.
 2. **Alien Index:** AI is another measure based on E-values rather than bitscores: `log10((best-hit E-value for INGROUP) + 1e-200) - log10((best-hit E-value for OUTGROUP) + 1e-200)`.
 See [Gladyshev et al. 2008](http://science.sciencemag.org/content/suppl/2008/05/29/320.5880.1210.DC1/Gladyshev.SOM.pdf) for more details.
 2. **Consensus Hit Support:** CHS uses information from all hits, as opposed to just the top 2 as for hU and AI.
 Each query is designated *ingroup* (eg. Metazoa) versus *outgroup* (eg. non-Metazoa) based on the sum of bitscores across all hits; the category with the highest bitscore wins.
 Each individual hit is also designated *ingroup* or *outgroup*, based on its taxonomy.
 To be classified as a putative HGT candidate, a given protein must (a) be designated as *outgroup* and (b) have support for this designation from a given proportion of the rest of the hits (default is set to >=90%).
 This approach may be less prone to errors associated with contamination issues in genome data, as it does not rely on evidence of providence from only the top hit.
 See [Koutsovoulos et al. 2016](http://www.pnas.org/content/113/18/5053.abstract) for more details.